jimmyfowler/lmc-book/lectures/state-space.md

 Note that the choice of state is somewhat vague.
 How does one go about defining a state?
 Well, it depends on what exactly one is interested in modeling and the degree of detail one needs.
 For high-fidelity models, one may need many state variables to fully describe the system.
 While that may lead to a more accurate model, fully characterizing the dynamics may be difficult or expensive, and control synthesis for a high number of dimension may be computationally challenging.
 So there is a trade-off in model accuracy/fidelity and computational cost.

 Additionally, the choice of state is not unique!
 This may be more apparent when considering [linear dynamical systems](#linear-state-space-model).
 One can consider a new state representation (same dimension) which is a transformation of a different one.
 The transformation may be motivated as a "math trick" to simplify the dynamics and its interpretation (e.g., choosing the eigenbasis).
+Fun fact: if you've ever seen discussion of vibrational "modes", those mode shapes and frequencies are found by a coordinate transformation of the state space representation.

 ## Control affine dynamics